Siege of Silves (1189): Preparations and manoeuvres

 At Lisbon, the crusaders learned of the sack of Alvor and were invited to take part in an attack on Silves.
 Depending on the reading of the Narratio, Sancho made this request either while he was preparing his expedition or else after he had begun his march.
 According to the agreement as presented in Ralph of Diceto, the king agreed to let the crusaders keep any booty they took if they recognized his right to the city.

 There were at that time either 24 or 44 other ships in the harbour of Lisbon.
-Some of these may have been a part of the fleet of 37 English ships that, according to Ralph, left Dartmouth on 18 May and arrived in Lisbon on 29 June.
+Some of these may have been a part of the fleet of 37 English crusader ships that, according to Ralph, left Dartmouth on 18 May and arrived in Lisbon on 29 June.
 According to the Narratio, the crusader fleet—which now numbered 36 "great ships" (cogs) and the one Galician galley—remained at Lisbon for eleven days.

 The Crónica de 1419 says that the crusaders were accompanied by 36 priests, which tallies well with the claim in De expugnatione Lyxbonensi that the 1147 fleet that conquered Lisbon carried one priest per ship.

 On the evening of 14 July, the fleet sailed from Lisbon for Silves.
 According to Ralph, Sancho contributed a fleet of 37 galleys plus a large number of pinnaces.
 Ralph and the Narratio put the strength of the crusader army at 3,500 men, which is generally accepted as accurate.
 Those that sailed from Blexen seem mostly to have been commoners.
 In the entire Narratio, the only nobleman mentioned among the crusaders was a Galician knight who had come aboard as a pilot.